emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

 Before you start, you will need to complete the following:

-* A deployment (EMQX Cluster) has been created on EMQX Cloud.
+- Deployments have already been created on EMQX Cloud (EMQX Cluster).

-* For professional deployment users: please complete the creation of a [VPC Peering Connections](../deployments/vpc_peering.md) connection first.
-All IPs mentioned below refer to the resource's internal network IP.
+- For Professional Plan users: Please complete [Peering Connection Creation](../deployments/vpc_peering.md) first, all IPs mentioned below refer to the internal network IP of the resource.(Professional Plan with a [NAT gateway](../vas/nat-gateway.md) can also use public IP to connect to resources)

 ## MySQL Configuration